-- Each Mission takes 4 weeks. - You must complete 3 Missions to earn 75 points. - If you want, you can do all 3 at the same time.
+Complete 3 Rally Missions.
+Each Mission takes 4 weeks.
+You must complete 3 Missions to earn 75 points.
+If you want, you can do all 3 at the same time.
+Complete a private or public Challenge on Rally for 25 points.